Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Hoeff nodded, gratefully, and said his goodbyes.
 He knew what his schedule was gonna be for the rest of the day.
 First, he’d go back "home" and change into something less swanky.
 Then he’d go talk to Powell. *That* was gonna be a conversation.

 Then he’d go talk to team two about the whole thing.
-They’d go train together, do all the usual unit bonding type of grunty activities…
+They’d go train together, do all the usual unit bonding type of grunty activities...

 And from there...